rchillyard/TableParser/README.md

 Example
 =======

+In this example, we parse the IMDB Movie dataset from Kaggle.
-The basic structure of application code will look something like this:
+The basic structure of the application code will look something like this:

         import MovieParser._